-When a vCenter Single Sign-On user account is disabled, the user cannot log in to the vCenter Single Sign-On server until the account is enabled by an administrator.
-You can disable and enable users from the vSphere Web Client interface.
+When a vCenter Single Sign-On user account is disabled, the user cannot log in to the vCenter Single Sign-On server until an administrator enables the account.
+You can disable and enable accounts from one of the vCenter Single Sign-On management interfaces.

 You must be a member of the vCenter Single Sign-On Administrators group to disable and enable vCenter Single Sign-On users.

-- Select a user, click the Disable icon, and click Yes when prompted.
+- Select a user name, click the vertical ellipsis icon, and click Disable.

-- To enable the user again, right-click the user, select Enable, and click Yes when prompted.
+- To enable the user again, click the vertical ellipsis icon, click Enable, and click OK.